 Organized sports are great, but they’ve got some strikes against them, notably rules, equipment, and did we mention rules?
 Sometimes kids are best entertained with creative outdoor games that need few rules or regulations and more imagination.
 The most iconic outdoor kids games – think four square, horse, sardines – bring back memories of long summer days, pre-screens, when bored kids had to create their own fun.

-To qualify for this ranking, games had to be simple enough that the could be explained to a five year old in the space of two minutes yet have a sophisticated enough structure that winner and loser can be clearly delineated.
+To qualify for this ranking, games had to be simple enough that they could be explained to a 5-year-old in the space of two minutes yet have a sophisticated enough structure that winner and loser can be clearly delineated.
 Do the rules change?
 Sure.
 Are there myriad versions of these fun games for kids?
 Absolutely.
 We haven’t even begun to crack the rich tradition of regional games.
 Does that matter?
 Absolutely not, because these outdoor games for kids are awesome, simple, fun, and easy to organize — though that might not be the right word.

 These 30 unorganized sports games for kids have been refined over the years from one lightly bruised generation to the next, getting better with age.
 From Kick the Can to Duck Duck Goose to plain old Tag, all of these activities have two very important things in common: They are light on rules and heavy on fun.
 Let the games begin…

 (OBVIOUSLY, WHEN IT COMES TO SOCIAL DISTANCING, USE YOUR OWN JUDGEMENT.
 BUT, KEEP IN MIND, MOST OF THESE GAMES CAN BE KEPT IN THE FAMILY.)